PUBLICLY LISTED SECURITIES

 When a taxpayer sells publicly traded securities and then donates the proceeds to the Church, he or she pays income tax on the capital gain realized on the sale of the security.
 While the donor receives a donation receipt for the amount of the gift, the income tax on the realized capital gain can be as high as 46% on one-half (the taxable portion) of the gain.

 By contrast, capital gain is free of income tax when the listed security is donated.
 By gifting the security itself rather than using cash from the proceeds of the sale, the donor can realize a significant tax reduction.

 If you are considering making a cash donation, and you have securities with an unrealized capital gain, then consider donating the security instead.
 You could donate the number of shares that equal the value of the cash donation you wish to make, thus saving capital gains tax.
-See chart on page 3 for a comparison of a Cash vs Publicly Listed Securities donation.
+See chart below for a comparison of a Cash vs Publicly Listed Securities donation.

 Prior to making a cash donation, you may wish to consider the donation of shares, a debt obligation, a right listed on a prescribed stock exchange, a share of a mutual fund trust, or a prescribed debt obligation where the fair market value of the security is higher than the cost.

 |Tax saving due to tax exempt capital gain (up to approximately 23% of gain)||—||$2,300|

 - The examples are based on a British Columbia resident donor.

 - The lower tax credit rate on the first $200 of annual donations is covered by other donations.

 - Federal and BC income tax credits are based on a 46% rate.